rackerlabs/support-how-to/content/how-to/office-365/remediating-compromised-mailbox-office-365/index.md

 ### Additional information

 Having a compromised user can negatively impact your business.
-To reduce the risk of an account compromise, consider enforcing strong password policies and enabling [multi-factor authentication for users in Office 365](/support/how-to/manage-multi-factor-authentication-for-users-in-office-365/).
+To reduce the risk of an account compromise, consider enforcing strong password policies and enabling [multifactor authentication for users in Office 365](/support/how-to/manage-multifactor-authentication-for-users-in-office-365/).